JuyeonYu/readit/docs/SESSION.md

 6. Authority

-If there is any conflict:
+If there is any conflict, precedence is:

+SESSION.md
+> task.current.md
+> RULES.md
+> ARCH.md
+> DOMAIN.md
-SESSION.md > RULES.md > ARCH.md > DOMAIN.md > PRD.md > task.md
+> PRD.md

 SESSION.md always wins.